petermr/CEVOpen/induction_test/introduction.md

 - Run a query to download a 25 papers related to “PHYTOCHEMISTRY” in XML and PDF formats
 - Document your steps coherently

-- **In all there are four sub tasks to Task 4.1 `pygetpapers` **
+**In all there are four sub tasks to Task 4.1 `pygetpapers` **

--
+*A. Installation documentation
-1.1.
-Installation documentation
+  * Run a query and download papers.
+Eg: Phytochemistry (from EPMC repository)

--	Run a query and download papers.
-Eg: Phytochemistry (from EPMC repository) 1.2.
-Comment on downloaded papers
+*B. Comment on downloaded papers
--	Number of hits (not the number of hits you limited your query to)
+  * Number of hits (not the number of hits you limited your query to)
--	Read the abstracts and see which ones are actually about the topic you chose.
+  * Read the abstracts and see which ones are actually about the topic you chose.
-1.3.
-Give us feedback on improving existing documentation 1.4.
-A brief account of your understanding of the software and the query you put in.
+*C. Give us feedback on improving existing documentation *D. A brief account of your understanding of the software and the query you put in.